Can local particle filters beat the curse of dimensionality?

 \subsubsection{Local algorithms and spatial homogeneity}

 The major drawback of the block particle filtering algorithm is the spatial inhomogeneity of the bias.
-As was explained in section \ref{sec:blockfilt}, the block particle filter introduces errors at the block boundaries.
-We will increase the size of the blocks as the number of particles $N$ increases, so that more points are distant from the block boundaries and therefore benefit from the decay of correlations.
-Nonetheless, points near the boundary will always be subject to larger errors, and we can only hope to implement the intuition of section \ref{sec:contributions} to spatial locations that are strictly in the interior of the blocks.

-The consequences of this inhomogeneity are manifested quantitatively in Corollary \ref{cor:squarelattice}.
-Near the block boundaries, Theorem \ref{thm:main} gives a bound of order unity.
+The consequences of this inhomogeneity are manifested quantitatively in Corollary~\ref{cor:squarelattice}.
+Near the block boundaries, Theorem~\ref{thmm:main} gives a bound of order unity.
 By excluding a small fraction of spatial locations, however, we eliminate the block boundaries to retain an error of order $e^{-c\log^{1/q}N}$ at ``most'' spatial locations: